SandeepN97/Blogpost/README.md

 - Search posts by title or content
 - Obtain JWT tokens via `/auth/login` for stateless authentication
 - Interactive React UI for browsing and liking posts with tag filtering
+- Create posts with Markdown formatting in the React UI

 - View top liked posts from the React UI
 - `/post/tag/{tag}` endpoint to filter posts by a specific tag